cnburnett/cnburnett.github.io/phd_thesis.md

 ## Burnett PhD dissertation published May 2002

-**Project description:** In 1998 I met Finish researcher Petri Pellikka at a conference in Copenhagen.
-18 months later, I accepted a Academy of Finland researcher position at the University of Turku.
-Approximately 30 months after that I defended my PhD dissertation.
-The following documents the 6 papers and the dissertation Summary.
+**Project description:** In 1998 I met Finish researcher Petri Pellikka at a Remote Sensing conference in Copenhagen.
+18 months later, I started a Academy of Finland researcher position at the University of Turku.
+And approximately 30 months after that I defended my PhD dissertation.

+This webpage is a copy of the text in the print version of my dissertation Summary.

-I have marked in red text which has been added to the published original.
+I have marked in red any text which has been added added of edited to the published original.

 <br><br><br>

 <p style="text-align: center;">TURUN YLIOPISTON JULKAISUJA<br>
 ANNALES UNIVERSITIS TURKUENSIS